 Partnering with local communities

-Across Zimbabwe, there is growing pressure for nature to support both people and biodiversity.
 As communities expand into wilderness areas, the need for fuel, water, and agricultural land often leads to conflicts with surrounding wildlife.
 Climate change is further compounding these pressures, with increasingly unpredictable weather and shrinking natural resources.
 Limited economic opportunities heighten dependence on the land, increasing the strain on ecosystems and biodiversity.